 disclaimer

-Felonies are the most serious offenses, and they carry harsh penalties in compliance with the state criminal codes (RCW 9A.20.021)..
-In the state of Washington, felonies are categorized into classes A, B, and C, with penalties increasing according to the severity of the crime.
-The subcategories are:
+Felonies are the most serious offenses and carry harsh penalties in compliance with the state criminal codes (RCW 9A.20.021).
+In the state of Washington, felonies are generally categorized into classes based on the crime severity and corresponding penalties.
+The felony classes are listed below:

-• Class A Felony: this is the most serious class of offense in Washington.
+• Class A Felony: This is Washington's most serious class of offenses.
 Depending on the severity of the offense and the defendant’s criminal record, the penalty can range from a fine of up to $50,000 to life imprisonment.
 An example of a Class A felony in Washington is first-degree murder, which is punishable by life imprisonment (RCW 9A.32.040).
 First-degree robbery is also a Class A felony.
 (RCW 9A.56.200)

-• Class B Felony: Class B felonies are punishable by up to 10 years in a state correctional facility, fines of up to $20,000, or both.
-Unlawful possession of firearms and first-degree extortion are examples of Class B felonies (RCW.9.41.040, 9A.56.120).
+• Class B Felony: Class B felonies are punishable by up to 10 years in a state correctional facility or fines of up to $20,000.
+Unlawful possession of firearms and first-degree extortion are examples of Class B felonies (RCW 9.41.0409A.56.120).

 Some of the offenses categorized as felonies in Washington include: